 - keep all passwords or user IDs confidential the sharing of user IDs or passwords is prohibited - be alert to the risk of leaving an unattended machine logged on, which could lead to unauthorised use of their account and user ID - follow the security procedures approved for use with their system to ensure that any file downloaded from the Internet is scanned for viruses before it is accessed or run.
-Users who download such files, or who open attachments to e-mails, are responsible for ensuring that they are subjected to appropriate anti-virus scans (checking with the Fujitsu Service Desk as necessary) - report immediately any indication of virus or other attack to the Fujitsu Service Desk or ICU - report immediately to their line manager or, if appropriate, to the Human Resources Manager, the receipt of inappropriate or offensive material delivered via e-mail - respect copyrights, software licensing rules and property rights - download only software with direct business use and do so in accordance with relevant Libraries NI policy - as far as possible, schedule communication-intensive operations such as large file transfers, video downloads, mass e-mailings, etc. for off-peak times.
+Users who download such files, or who open attachments to e-mails, are responsible for ensuring that they are subjected to appropriate anti-virus scans (Endpoint Security software is available on all LNI desktops and laptops to scan files, or users can check with the Fujitsu Service Desk as necessary) - report immediately any indication of virus or other attack to the Fujitsu Service Desk or ICU - report immediately the loss of any Libraries NI mobile device (e.g. laptops, mobile phones, tablets) to ICU - report immediately to their line manager or, if appropriate, to the Human Resources Manager, the receipt of inappropriate or offensive material delivered via e-mail - respect copyrights, software licensing rules and property rights - download only software with direct business use and do so in accordance with relevant Libraries NI policy - as far as possible, schedule communication-intensive operations such as large file transfers, video downloads, mass e-mailings, etc. for off-peak times.